Let's Be Real

 Let's Be Real is an American presidential-themed comedy puppet show that aired on Fox from April 29 to May 20, 2021.
 This series is based on the French show Les Guignols.

 It originally had an election-themed special on October 1, 2020.

 Production

-On April 1, 2021, it was announced that Fox had ordered the series which will premiere on April 29, 2021.
-Robert Smigel, Anna Wenger, Ben Silverman, Howard T. Owens, Kevin Healy, Greg Lipstone, Gerald-Brice Viret, Arnaud Renard and Matthieu Porte will serve as executive producers.
-Robert Smigel, Brian Reich and Andrew Weinberg will serve as writers.
+On April 1, 2021, it was announced that Fox had ordered the series which premiered on April 29, 2021.
+Robert Smigel, Anna Wenger, Ben Silverman, Howard T. Owens, Kevin Healy, Greg Lipstone, Gerald-Brice Viret, Arnaud Renard and Matthieu Porte served as executive producers.
+Robert Smigel, Brian Reich and Andrew Weinberg served as writers.